Smoothness of density for stochastic differential equations with Markovian switching: Smoothness of the density

-\end{lemma} The proof is similar to the proof of Lemma 2.3.2 in \cite{N} and we omit the details.
-Just remark that the lower bound $c$ on the length of the random interval $[\tau_1, \tau_2]$ is crucial in the proof.
+\end{lemma} The proof is similar to the proof of \cite[Lemma 2.3.2]{N} and we omit the details.
+Just remark that the lower bound $c$ on the length of the interval $[t_1, t_2]$ is crucial in the proof.

 We are going to impose a uniform H\"{o}rmander's condition on the coefficients.
 To formulate this condition we need some notation.
 Consider the following sets of vector fields:

 where $\displaystyle \sigma_0 =b-\frac{1}{2}\sum^{d}_{i=1}(\nabla \sigma_i)\sigma_i$ and $[V,G]=(\nabla G)V -(\nabla V)G$ denotes the Lie bracket between two vector fields $V$ and $G$.